fsharp/fslang-design/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md

 ## Run and Delay support

 When a computation expression builder implements a `Run` or `Delay` method (or both), the desugared computation expression is wrapped in further calls corresponding to what is defined on the builder.
-Since applicative computations are required to follow the canonical form (exactly one `return`, etc.), an applicative computation expression will have precisely one `Run` and one `Delay` (assuming they are defined on the builder).
+Since applicative computations are required to follow the canonical form (exactly one `return`, etc.), an applicative computation expression will have precisely one `Run` and one `Delay` (when they are defined on the builder).

 For example, if `Run` and `Delay` are both defined on the `ce` builder: